AnandLakabshetti/C-/readme.txt

 here private and protected member functions/function will be available to both the users but those accessiblity will be depends on their access specifiers .

-As private data members are available to both users but not accessble to both the users dorectly.
+As private data members are available to both users but not accessble to both the users directly.

 and public data members will be available and accessable to both users directly.